bytedeck/bytedeck/README.md

    ```
 4. use Ctrl + D or `exit()` to close the Python shell.

+### Running Tests and Checking Code Style
+You can run tests through the web container, or locally:
+1. This will run all the project's tests and if successful, will also check the code style using flake 8:
+`docker-compose exec web bash -c "./src/manage.py test src && flake8 src"`
+2. Or from within a virtual environment, you can run the tests and style checker locally:
+`./src/manage.py test src && flake8 src`

 ## Setting up a VS Code development environment
 (UNTESTED)